UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 <iframe src="/module3/charts/06/unnamed-chunk-3.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: If we want to split and color the densities by a categorical dataframe column, we need to explicitly specify a dataframe column to the `groupby` parameter when calculating the density.
+Notes: If we want to split and colour the densities by a categorical dataframe column, we need to explicitly specify a dataframe column to the `groupby` parameter when calculating the density.

-Setting this parameter to the same column we use for the color encoding will compute one density for each of the differently colored areas.
+Setting this parameter to the same column we use for the colour encoding will compute one density for each of the differently coloured areas.

 This plot effectively conveys the differences between runtimes of movies from different genres.